-I prefer using dairy-free dark chocolate chips in these muffins, but you can substitute whatever type of chocolate chips you prefer (or omit them altogether).
+I prefer using dairy-free dark chocolate chips in these gluten-free sweet potato muffins, but you can substitute whatever type of chocolate chips you prefer (or omit them altogether).
 Alternatively you could add some raisins or chopped nuts instead.

 Start by preheating the oven to 350 degrees Fahrenheit, then add the sweet potatoes, coconut oil, maple syrup, vanilla extract, and salt to a blender or food processor.
 Once those ingredients are blended to a smooth consistency, transfer that mixture to a large mixing bowl and stir in the coconut flour and baking soda.
 Be sure not to over mix the batter at this point.
 Next you’ll add the dairy-free dark chocolate chips and give it another quick stir.

 Using a muffin pan lined with paper liners, divide the batter evenly into 12 muffin cups.
-If you’d rather not use paper liners, you can use a pastry brush to grease the muffin cups with a bit of melted coconut oil instead.
+If you’d rather not use paper liners, you can grease the muffin cups with a bit of melted coconut oil instead.

-The last step is to bake these in a preheated oven for 38 minutes.
-Be sure to allow the muffins to cool before removing from the pan and serving.
+The last step is to bake the muffins at 350 degrees Fahrenheit for 38 minutes.
+Be sure to allow the muffins to cool to room temperature before removing from the pan and serving.

 - For another easy and delicious muffin recipe, try these vegan buckwheat muffins made with buckwheat flour.